dgroomes/bash-playground/completion/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Figure out how to autoload a completion script.
+* [x] DONE Figure out how to autoload a completion script.
 * [ ] Consider file renames for consistency
+* [ ] Completions when no arguments.
+Am I not simulating the comp env vars correctly?